We Need More Evangelists! Scott Pauley

 Evangelism is one recipient of the good news sharing that good news with someone else.
 The word evangelism is rooted in the word “evangel,” literally, good news!
 The evangelist is not the message; he simply carries it.
 The evangelist is not to receive the praise; only the Evangel, Jesus Christ, is worthy of glory.

-A few days ago I had the privilege of speaking to a number of fellow evangelists and pastors in a conference on revival and evangelism.
+Some time ago, I had the privilege of speaking to a number of fellow evangelists and pastors in a conference on revival and evangelism.
 In one of the sessions I testified to them that my goal in meetings has changed.
-Without a doubt I long to see sinners come to Christ.
-Yet more and more I realize that the long-term effectiveness of a meeting is not in how many new converts we leave behind, but in how many new evangelists we leave behind.
+I long to see sinners come to Christ.
+Yet, more and more I realize that the long-term effectiveness of a meeting is not in how many new converts we leave behind, but in how many new evangelists we leave behind.

-Just this afternoon I spoke with a man by phone who has such a burden for his city.
 Churches are closing.
 Buildings for sale.
-Congregations without a pastor.
-They need more than an evangelistic meeting; they need laborers.
+Congregations are without a pastor.
+We need more than an evangelistic meeting; We need laborers.

 We need more evangelists!